Salary Survey Extra: Deep Focus on AXELOS ITIL Foundation

 The ITIL framework is popular around the world, so while 43.6 percent of ITIL Foundation holders who participated in the survey live and work in the United States, it’s no surprise that we also heard from credential holders in 41 different countries: Albania, Australia, Bangladesh, Belgium, Brazil, Bulgaria, Canada, China, Costa Rica, Finland, France, Gambia, Georgia, Germany, Greece, Hungary, India, Ireland, Italy, Japan, Kenya, Malaysia, Mexico, the Netherlands, Pakistan, Peru, Philippines, Poland, Portugal, Qatar, Romania, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Switzerland, Turkey, the United Arab Emirates, the United Kingdom, and Vietnam.

 Men outnumber women across the board in the IT industry, and that’s true here as well: only 6.4 percent of ITIL Foundation holders who responded to the survey are women.
-Also in keeping with prevailing IT trends, most ITIL Foundation holders are solidly middle-aged, either between the ages of 35 and 44 (46.8 percent) or between the ages of 45 and 54 (22.7 percent).
-There are outliers at both ends of the ages spectrum, with roughly 15 percent of those surveyed either between the ages of 19 and 24 (0.4 percent) or between the ages 25 and 34 (14.9 percent), and the remaining 15 percent either between the ages of 55 and 64 (14.5 percent) or between the ages of 65 and 74 (0.7 percent).
+Also in keeping with prevailing IT trends, most ITIL Foundation holders are solidly middle-aged, either between the ages of 35 and 44 (46.8 percent of those surveyed) or between the ages of 45 and 54 (22.7 percent).
+There are outliers at both ends of the age spectrum, with roughly 15 percent of those surveyed either between the ages of 19 and 24 (0.4 percent) or between the ages 25 and 34 (14.9 percent), and the remaining 15 percent either between the ages of 55 and 64 (14.5 percent) or between the ages of 65 and 74 (0.7 percent).

 Close to 90 percent of the ITIL foundation holders who responded to the survey have an educational background that includes time spent at a college or university.
-The highest level of formal education completed by most ITIL Foundation holders is either a bachelor’s degree (40.2 percent), master’s degree (37.6 percent), associate’s degree (5.4 percent), doctorate (3.5 percent), or professional degree (2.1 percent).
+The highest level of formal education completed by most ITIL Foundation holders is either a bachelor’s degree (40.2 percent of respondents), master’s degree (37.6 percent), associate’s degree (5.4 percent), doctorate (3.5 percent), or professional degree (2.1 percent).
 That leaves the roughly 10 percent of respondents who never set foot across the threshold of an ivy tower, either topping out with some form of post-high school technical training (6.7 percent) or exiting the realm of formal education after completing high school (3.2 percent), with the remaining 1.4 percent of those surveyed currently in school.

 All but a sliver of the ITIL Foundation holders we heard from are employed full-time — 95.3 percent of respondents — with 1.7 percent holding part-time employment, 2.7 percent out of work altogether, and 0.3 percent who are currently students.
 Among those who have full-time jobs, most are at work either for the standard 40 hours per week (33.6 percent of those surveyed) or put in between 41 and 50 hours per week (47.7 percent).
 The rest are either working super hard, putting in more than 50 hours per week (9.5 percent of respondents), or are getting off easy, putting in either between 31 and 39 hours per week (8.5 percent) or between 20 and 30 hours per week (0.7 percent).